dangerdev004/ytmusic-downloader/README.md

 3. Use <code>**musicandroid.sh**</code> script for android

-## Disclaimer:
+## Disclaimer
-<p>The content downloaded using this script may or may not be subject to copyright/ownership/trademark laws of the creator/publisher of the content.
+This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC or any of its affiliates and subsidiaries.

-Use Responsibly </p>
+Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.

-### Note: It is advised to use music.youtube.com for better covers but this is not compulsory.
+#### Note: It is advised to use music.youtube.com for better covers but this is not compulsory.